-Please note that Proof of identity is required to access the special collections and archives.
+Please note that Proof of identity is required to access the special collections.

 Access is by prior appointment only.
-To arrange a visit please write to:
+To arrange a visit to the Reference Library please write to:

 The majority of the 40,000 books, pamphlets and journals in the reference library relate to the history and development of arms and armour (excluding artillery) from the earliest period to the present day but there are also a number of works on related subjects such as art, technology, warfare, chivalry and knighthood, martial arts, hunting and shooting, archery, and a collection of museum and exhibition catalogues from around the world.